How to Compare Car Insurance Companies: Complete Shopping Guide

 • Moody's / S&P — investment-grade ratings indicate stability

-• NAIC Complaint Index — a score above 1.0 means more complaints than average for the industry
+• NAIC Complaint Index — a score above 1.0 means more complaints than average; auto complaints rose 7.5% in 2025

 You can dive deeper into this process with our guide on researching car insurance company reputation.